Raising cybersecurity awareness among employees

 Major breach risks to businesses include:

-On an employee level, phishing scams are probably the most immediate threat: They’re emails disguised as messages from loved ones, important work communications or notices from lenders, according to the US-CERT federal cybersecurity task force.
+Cybersecurity for employees is important because phishing scams are probably the most immediate threat: They’re emails disguised as messages from loved ones, important work communications or notices from lenders, according to the US-CERT federal cybersecurity task force.
 They ask the recipient to click a link that triggers a malware download.
 The damage that results may have no motive for the attacker beyond chaos, or it could be ransomware intended to elicit a payoff.

 Emphasizing best practices